Foso/KotlinCompilerPluginExample/Readme.md

 Then:
 * Inside the <kbd>example</kbd> folder run `./gradlew :app:clean :app:build`

+The plugin is only active when the build cache is changed.
+This is why you need to run "clean" before building, when you want to see the log output again.

 ### 👷 Project Structure
 #### Example
 * <kbd>app</kbd> - A Kotlin Multiplatform project which applies a gradle plugin(compiler.plugin.helloworld) whichs triggers the compiler plugin.
 You have to build the gradle plugin from <kbd>plugin/gradle-plugin</kbd> first